easydatapy/easydata/docs/advanced.rst

         item_brand = ed.Text(ed.jp('brand'))

-Now in this example instead of defining ``Text`` parser on an item property, we will create item method which will produce exact same end result.
+Now in this example instead of defining ``Text`` parser on an item property, we will create item method which will produce the exact same end result.

 .. code-block:: python